 Taking Hormonal Medication

-When cystic acne in adult women is determined to be hormonal, using medication to correct the imbalance can be extremely effective in reducing acne.
+When cystic acne in women is determined to be hormonal, using medication to correct the imbalance can be extremely effective in reducing acne.
 Birth control pills containing both estrogen and progestin can help regulate the hormonal fluctuations that contribute to acne.

 Another option is spironolactone, a diuretic that is often used off-label to treat hormonal acne in women by reducing the effects of androgens on the skin, which can lead to a decrease in oil production and acne.